List of qualifications

 WORK HISTORY:

 • Drama training and acting at private theatre company.
-Acted roles in plays by, among others, Shakespeare, Molière, Sartre, Nestroy, Lesage and Gombrowic.
+Acted roles in plays by, among others, Shakespeare, Molière, Sartre, Nestroy, Lesage and Gombrowicz.

 • Language teacher at Trelleborg upper secondary school, 1966-1979.